For a hybrid cloud to work, integration between several different types of infrastructure is key.

 Copy article link

-A hybrid cloud is a combination of two or more different types of infrastructure: a public cloud, and either a private cloud or on-premises infrastructure.
+A hybrid cloud is a combination of two or more different types of infrastructure: a public cloud, and either a private cloud or on-premise infrastructure.
 Hybrid cloud deployments are increasingly common; many companies want to combine the power of public cloud computing with more tightly controlled private infrastructure.

 It could also combine a public cloud with a private cloud: